27 Best Things To Do In Montevideo

 Attend Montevideo Carnival

-Montevideo Carnival is one of the largest in South America, and known to be the longest Carnival celebration in the world.
+Montevideo Carnival is one of the largest in South America and is known to be the longest Carnival celebration in the world.
 It usually starts in January and goes on until early March.
 The best bits are the Desfile Inaugural, which usually opens up the celebrations, and the Desfile de las Llamadas, which takes place for two consecutive days at the beginning of February.

 Visit the Museo del Carnaval

-If you can’t visit Montevideo during its amazing Carnival, you may want to do the next best thing: visit the Museo del Carnaval, where you’ll be able to appreciate the collection of costumes, masks and photos documenting more than a century of this tradition.
+If you can’t visit Montevideo during its amazing Carnival, you may want to do the next best thing: visit the Museo del Carnaval.
+This is actually one of the best things to do in Montevideo Uruguay (unless you can make it to the real thing) because of its unique vibrancy and long history.

 Enjoy a show of Candombe